lucaslimafernandes/Flask_DA/README.md

 #### First step - SSH

-If you using Linux for the first time, you need to generate a pair of SSH Keygens - [tutorial](https://docs.github.com/pt/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent?platform=linux)
+If you are using Linux for the first time, you need to generate a pair of SSH Keygens - [tutorial](https://docs.github.com/pt/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent?platform=linux)

 1. Open your terminal (ctrl + alt + t normally in Linux)